-The Royal College of Physicians (RCP) has appointed Dr Cathryn Edwards as its new registrar – the first woman to hold the post in over 500 years
+The Royal College of Physicians (RCP) has appointed Professor Cathryn Edwards as its new registrar.
+The first woman to hold the post in over 500 years.

 Her main clinical interest is inflammatory bowel disease (IBD) and related national roles have included the UK National IBD Standards Group, the IBD Registry and the National IBD Audit Steering Group.
 She is Associate Editor for BMJ_Open Gastroenterology.

 Professor Edwards was the first female secretary of the British Society of Gastroenterology (BSG) and its second only female president.
 As part of her work with the BSG, she promoted mentorship as a means of personal development, instigating the BSG Mentorship Programme launched in 2018.